DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/data-summaries.md

 # Data Summaries

- A summary calculates the value of an aggregate function over all values within a group of nodes and display the results within footer.
+ A summary calculates the value of an aggregate function over all the values in a group of nodes and displays the results in the footer.

  The following aggregate functions are available:
 * Average